Dubai: Tourism and retail

-Tourism is an important part of the Dubai government's strategy to maintain the flow of foreign cash.
+Tourism is an essential part of the Dubai government's strategy to maintain the flow of foreign cash.
 Dubai's lure for tourists is based mainly on shopping, but also on its ancient and modern attractions.
 As of 2018, Dubai is the fourth-most-visited city in the world based on the number of international visitors and the fastest growing, increasing at a 10.7% rate.
 The city hosted 14.9 million overnight visitors in 2016 and was expected to reach 20 million tourists by 2020.
 A great tourist attraction in Dubai is the Burj Khalifa, the tallest building in the world, although Jeddah Tower in Jeddah, Saudi Arabia is aiming to be taller.